Introduction

 This section is about how to record rights information for an image.

-Read also the page about licensing the use of the image.
+Read also the section about Licensing Use of the Image.

-The creator of the image as owner of rights can be identified by two properties: Creator:: a free text field for the name of the Creator Image Creator:: a field structure including the name of the Creator and an identifier for the Creator.
+The creator of the image as owner of rights can be identified by two fields: Creator a free text field for the name of the Creator and Image Creator a field structure including the name of the Creator and an identifier for the Creator.

 IPTC recommends using the older Creator name only field for all images.
 The newer field structure (Name and ID) should be used in addition to this, when a Creator identifier is available.